 Physical Literacy Toolkit for Schools

-Sport Australia, in partnership with ACHPER Victoria, developed the Physical Literacy Toolkit for Schools to support schools to embed physical literacy and bring it to life in their school.
+The Australian Sports Commission, in partnership with ACHPER Victoria, developed the Physical Literacy Toolkit for Schools to support schools to embed physical literacy and bring it to life in their school.

 The toolkit includes the Physical Literacy: Guide for Schools, which defines the ideal school environment for optimal impact on increasing children’s physical activity and physical literacy.
 It also includes an implementation plan, templates, evidence of the benefits for students and tips for developing each component of the guide – all designed to assist schools on their physical literacy journey.

 Playing for Life activities and games are a great way to help children develop physical literacy.
 The cards are designed for everyday use by teachers, coaches, out of school hours care staff and parents.